DipanshuK04/Flappy_bird_RL/README.md

 ## Requirements
 To run this environment, you need to have the following libraries installed:
-- numpy
+- NumPy
-- matplotlib
+- Matplotlib
 - gymnasium
-- minigrid
+- MiniGrid

 **Installation**
 Use this code for intalling some library